sdxsd/mini-ms-tester/README.md

 Run `./test.sh -a` for the tester to append `echo a` to the end of every test.
 This is for example for useful checking whether `exit` didn't immediately exit the tester.
 You don't always want to enable this option however, since tests like empty.txt will be ruined by appending `echo a` to the end.

+Run `./test.sh -m` for the tester *not* to modify the Bash and minishell result files.
+The modifications are enabled by default since it makes the tester more lenient on Bash-specific error messages and such, but sometimes you might want to compare the unmodified results.

 # License
 This tester is licensed under the GNU GPLv3 this provides the following four freedoms to the user:
 - The freedom to run the program, for any purpose.